 Work began at Fish Point in Portland in 1846 and was finished in 1854.
 The 298 miles of the St. Lawrence and Atlantic Railroad (later the Grand Trunk) fueled an industrial boom based on shipping, shoes, textiles and machine ships.
 Portland became a major port and a cosmopolitan city.

 From 1840 to 1848, Portland’s population grew by less than 800 per year; from 1848 to 1850, it grew at the rate of 4,000 per year.

-“Portland became an entrepot, shipping grain to Canada, importing raw materials and exporting finished goods,” wrote Mundy.
+“Portland became an entrepot, shipping grain to Canada, importing raw materials and exporting finished goods,” he wrote.
 “Huge quantities of molasses were moved across Portland’s docks to be converted into sugar at J.B.
-Brown’s state-of-the-art-factory, or to become New England rum 'for strictly medicinal and mechanical purposes'.”
+Brown’s state-of-the-art-factory, or to become New England rum ‘for strictly medicinal and mechanical purposes’.”

-Poor also organized the Portland Company in 1846 to produce railroad equipment and rolling stock, with works at the foot of Munjoy Hill.
-He negotiated a deal that made Portland an international port with regular steamship service to Liverpool.
+John Alfred Poor also organized the Portland Company in 1846 to produce railroad equipment and rolling stock, with works at the foot of Munjoy Hill.
+He then negotiated a deal that made Portland an international port with regular steamship service to Liverpool.

 John Alfred Poor died suddenly of a heart attack at the age of 63.